ExtendRealityLtd/Tilia.Indicators.ObjectPointers.Unity/Documentation/HowToGuides/AddingACurvedPointer/README.md

 ## Prerequisites

-* [Add the Tilia.CameraRigs.TrackedAlias.Unity] prefab to the scene Hierarchy.
+* [Add the Tilia.CameraRigs.SpatialSimulator.Unity -> CameraRigs.SpatialSimulator] prefab to the scene hierarchy.
-* [Add the Tilia.Input.UnityInputManager.ButtonAction] prefab to the scene Hierarchy.
+* [Add the Tilia.Input.UnityInputManager -> Input.UnityInputManager.ButtonAction] prefab to the scene hierarchy.
 * [Install the Tilia.Indicators.ObjectPointers.Unity] package dependency in to your [Unity] project.

 ## Let's Start

 ### Step 1

-Expand the `Tilia Indicators ObjectPointers Unity` Package directory in the Unity Project window and select the `Packages -> Tilia Indicators ObjectPointers Unity -> Runtime -> Prefabs` directory then drag and drop the `Indicators.ObjectPointers.Curved` prefab into the Unity Hierarchy window.
+Expand the `Tilia Indicators ObjectPointers Unity` package directory in the Unity Project window and select the `Packages -> Tilia Indicators ObjectPointers Unity -> Runtime -> Prefabs` directory then drag and drop the `Indicators.ObjectPointers.Curved` prefab into the Unity Hierarchy window.

 ![Adding Prefab To Scene](assets/images/AddingPrefabToScene.png)

 ### Step 2

-Select the `Indicators.ObjectPointers.Curved` prefab in the Unity Hierarchy and change the `Pointer Facade` component to configure the base functionality of the Pointer.
+The `Follow Source` property on the `Pointer Facade` component determines what GameObject the Pointer should follow in the scene.

-The `Follow Source` property determines what GameObject the Pointer should track in the scene, for example, if we want the Pointer to follow around the Right Controller GameObject then drag and drop the `CameraRigs.TrackedAlias -> Aliases -> RightControllerAlias` GameObject into the `Follow Source` property on the `Pointer Facade` component.
+If we want the Pointer to follow the Right Controller GameObject then we drag and drop the `CameraRigs.TrackedAlias -> Aliases -> RightControllerAlias` GameObject into the `Follow Source` property on the `Pointer Facade` component within the `Indicators.ObjectPointers.Curved` GameObject.

 ![Drag And Drop Right Controller Alias As Pointer Follow Source](assets/images/DragAndDropRightControllerAliasAsPointerFollowSource.png)